Tim-P-Portfolio/Game-of-Life/README.md

 Problems incountered:
   + Initally for the random access I attempted to use the pariferial directly through the pac crate.
 This was difficult and did not end up working.
 I switched to using the HAL for access to the hardware random.
 This was much simpler to work with.
   + A fair bit of my time working on this project was spent on learing how to deal with strings without the use of the standard library.
-While completely unnececary
+While completely unnececary for the project I learned a fair bit about string manipulation in rust.